CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/04b-Load-data-into-a-Microsoft-Fabric-data-warehouse.md

    - Click on **Create**

-1. Open a new tab and download the file for this exercise from **https://github.com/MicrosoftLearning/dp-data/blob/main/sales.csv**.
+1. Open a new tab and download the file for this exercise from **https://github.com/MicrosoftLearning/dp-data/blob/main/sales.csv**, and name the file as **sales.csv**.

 1. Return to the web browser tab containing your lakehouse, select **…** menu for the **Files** folder in the **Explorer** pane, select **Upload** and **Upload files**, then upload the **sales.csv** file from your lab VM to the lakehouse, and select **Upload**.